 Aficionados of Charles Dickens will recall that a key character in Barnaby Rudge, which was published in 1841, is a talking raven by the name of Grip.
 Perhaps it is stretching the definition of “overlooked Londoner” to celebrate a bird in this blog, but the story is so peculiar that it has slipped past editorial control.

 In his preface to Barnaby Rudge Dickens reveals that the fictional Grip was based on two real ravens.
-The first was the model for Phiz’s illustrations in the first Cheap Edition of the novel, and Dickens, who at the time was living at no. 1 Devonshire Terrace, near Regent’s Park, loved it dearly.
+The first was the model for Phiz’s illustrations in the first Cheap Edition of the novel, and Dickens, who at the time was living at no.1 Devonshire Terrace, near Regent’s Park, loved it dearly.
 But in the spring of 1841 it suffered an untimely death, a loss that Dickens would have us believe left him inconsolable.
 He broke the news to his friend, the painter Daniel Maclise, in a letter sent in an envelope with an enormous black seal.
-The raven had in fact been ill for some time, and in spite of (or because of) the attentions of a local veterinarian, who fed it quantities of castor oil, it went into a steady decline.
+The raven had in fact been ill for some time, and in spite of (or because of) the attentions of a local veterinarian by the name of William Herring, who fed it quantities of castor oil, it went into a steady decline.
 Talkative to the end, its final croak was “Halloa old girl!”, which, as Dickens explained to Maclise, had been its favourite expression.

 Dickens thought of the death of the raven as a bereavement.
 His wife Catherine was also upset, but the children seemed rather pleased, because, or so their father believed, the bird had pecked their ankles.
 And in case we take the whole melodrama too seriously, we should note that Maclise certainly detected more than a hint of playfulness in his friend’s sombre letter, and that he dashed off a sketch of the ascent to heaven of the dead raven’s soul.